LarsThe18Th/Small-Projects/PC/Windows/Firefird_Passgen/readme.md

 ### Debug mode

-While decoding the password system in the ROM, i found this password "aaaaa".
+While decoding the password system in the ROM, i found this password "aaaaa".<br>
 Firebird passwords are uppercase only, therefore it is not possible to enter this password during the game, so i have made an IPS patch to change the password into "AAAAA".
 Now it is possible to use